3DFin/parallel-cut-pursuit/README.md

 ### GNU Octave or Matlab
 See the script `compile_parallel_cut_pursuit_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.

+The integer type holding the components assignment is by defaut on 16 bits.
+For applications expecting a large number of components, this can be extended to 32 bits with the compilation option `-DCOMP_T_ON_32_BITS`.

 Extensive documentation of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.